stm32duino/wiki_contrib/_dev/Using-git-repository.md

 Delete the version directory: `<x.y.z>`

+Note: There must be no other directories along side the `<x.y.z>` directory, so don't just rename the old one - it will cause problems later.
+If you want to keep it, move it somewhere else entirely.

 ## 3. Hereafter, 2 methods to use git repository
 Directory of step 2 is now deleted.<br>